 Rumours Abound of a Big Fish

-Our staff includes people in high tech capacities and we have contributors who work in the tech sector.
+Our staff includes people in high-tech capacities, and we have contributors who work in the tech sector.
 This move by Hillsboro may just represent business as usual.
 But our sources have been providing more than a few informational touches that indicate something bigger is up.
 Is the original Project Azalea user finally arriving?
 Speculation that Taiwan Semiconductor, Apple, or another chip maker would come to the Silicon Forest has run hot and cold for years.
-If they do come, this site is really the only option as they will need hundreds of acres.
+If they do come, this site is really the only option, as they will need hundreds of acres.
 And the recent expansion in the City by Microsoft has led to more than a few people postulating that they could be making a move.
 We have a stronger feeling that these thoughts may be true based on the number of inputs we have received, but nothing is official.

-No matter what happens in North Hillsboro and on the historic Tualatin Plains, where pioneers first settled the Pacific NW and the Atfalati people lived for 15,000 years, this is a crucial time.
+No matter what happens in North Hillsboro and on the historic Tualatin Plains, where pioneers first settled the Pacific NW, and the Atfalati people lived for 15,000 years, this is a crucial time.
 To go and see what is happening all at once will leave you breathless, ill, shocked, excited, or a combination of all of those.
-Historic Oaks are falling, previously undisturbed soils are being excavated, historic buildings destroyed, and machines are ruling the landscape.
+Historic Oaks are falling, previously undisturbed soils are being excavated, historic buildings are destroyed, and machines are ruling the landscape.

 This is a time to watch and reflect and give serious thought to what we are doing.

 Here are some photos we shot the past year to document these changes and inform all of you.